UBC-MDS/foundation-shades-pydash/proposal.md

 BIPOC-recommended Brands with BIPOC Founders*; *4: BIPOC-recommended Brands with White Founders*; *5: Nigerian Best Sellers*; *6: Japanese Best Sellers*; *7: Indian Best Sellers*).

+# Section 3: Research questions and usage scenarios

+Our project answers the broad research question of: “What is the range and distribution of makeup foundations shades offered by each of the best-selling cosmetic brands across the globe”.
+Our broad research question can be further split into the 3 sub-questions specified below:

+  - RQ1.
+What shades do best-selling foundation products of each country offer?
+  - RQ2.
+What brands are part of the best-selling foundation products in each country?
+  - RQ3.
+What is the distribution of foundation shades offered by the best-selling brands in each country?